fdeblasio/pokeemerald-expansion/notes.md

         - Improve white-on-white text
 - Mt.
 Pyre:
 - Mossdeep:
-    - Shoal Cave bottom floor and Safari Zone ice cave should use Ice battle environment
 - Sootopolis:
 - Pacifidlog:
-    - In ORAS, Sky Pillar gets Air Slash, but in RSE it just gets a regular cave
 - Victory Road:
     - Vito can use TMs
 - Ever Grande: